Cryptomeria, Japanese cedar: planting, pruning and care

 Where to plant Cryptomeria?

-Cryptomeria tolerates ordinary, fairly fresh, well-drained, rather fertile soil, even slightly calcareous, neutral or acidic.
-It dislikes excessively dry or very shallow soils.
-It particularly favours the mild, humid climate of the Atlantic coast but acclimatises fairly easily elsewhere, although size remains more modest.
-Plant in full sun where climate allows, except cultivars with light-coloured foliage such as Sekkan Sugi, which do better in partial shade to avoid sunburn.
-Place the young plant sheltered from dry, cold winds that can scorch young shoots, and in partial shade in southern regions.
-Minimum temperatures are around −15°C to −20°C depending on clones, noting that branches cope poorly with weight of snow.
+Plant in full sun where climate allows, except varieties with light-coloured foliage such as Sekkan Sugi, which do better in partial shade to avoid sunburn.
+Situate the young plant sheltered from dry, cold winds that can scorch young shoots, and in partial shade in southern regions.
+Minimum temperatures tolerated are about -15°C to -20°C depending on clones, bearing in mind branches do not tolerate the weight of snow well.

-Dwarf forms accept planting in a deep container, which slows growth and helps keep an even more compact habit.
-They also suit rockeries, though not too sunny or exposed to wind, as the plant seeks atmospheric freshness.
-Roots can draw moisture from beneath rocks.
-Training as bonsai is common for Cryptomeria.
+Dwarf forms tolerate planting in a deep container, which slows their growth and helps keep their habit even more compact.
+They are also suitable for rock gardens, though not in sites that are too sunny or windy, as the plant prefers cool, humid air.
+Roots can draw moisture from under the rocks.
+Bonsai training is common with Cryptomeria.

 Male aments of Cryptomeria japonica